 if there is anything else you would like to know, please do not hesitate to get in touch.
 I look forward to hearing from you.

 BSc (Hons) Psychology (Glasgow Caledonian University)

 Pg Cert Autism and Asperger Syndrome.
 Sheffield Hallam University

 Emotion Focused Therapy (Strathclyde University)

-Currently working part time for NHS for almost 6 years.
+Currently working part time for NHS for over 6 years.
 Previous mental health experience working in GP practice, Crisis Erskine and SAMH.
 Various continued professional development in Motivational Interviewing, Mindfulness, Compassion Focused Therapy, ACT, Couple Therapy, Groups, Trauma, Abuse, and Autism.

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.